KunoKunz/e-id-genossenschaft/content/posts/example/index.md

 +++
-title = "Example Post"
-date = "2023-01-01"
+title = "Commonalities with the Confederation" date = "2023-09-13"
 draft = false
-pinned = false
+pinned = true
-tags = [ "Lilo", "Example" ]
+tags = [ "Organization" ]
 image = "/img/default-image.jpg"
-description = "In diesem Artikel werden Möglichkeiten aufgezeigt für das Verfassen von Blogeinträgen." footnotes = "In der Fusszeile können zum Beispiel Bildquellen angegeben werden.
+description = "A short story about e-id-genossenschaft and the swiss confederation." footnotes = "In der Fusszeile können zum Beispiel Bildquellen angegeben werden.
 Dieser Text ist abgetrennt durch eine Linie und etwas kleiner."
 +++

 {{<lead>}}
-In diesem Artikel werden Möglichkeiten aufgezeigt für das Verfassen von Blogeinträgen.
+The swiss confederation and the e-id-genossenschaft have a few things in common.
+Democracy, and perhaps the grassroots.
+But rules have changed.
 {{</lead>}}

-Tipp: Um diesen Blogartikel zu behalten, ohne ihn zu löschen, kann man den **Entwurfsmodus** einschalten.

-# Überschrift 1
+# It's not a cooperative, but an association

-So sieht die grösste Überschrift aus (H1).
+An association with 8 members, one of them from the Federation.T So sieht die grösste Überschrift aus (H1).

-## Überschrift 2
+## Democracy

 Dies ist die Überschrift 2 (H2).

-### Überschrift 3

-Die Überschrift 3 ist nicht mehr im Menu verfügbar.
-Wenn man sie verwenden will, muss man in den `Markdown`-Modus wechseln und dort eine Überschrift mit drei Hastags einleiten: `### Überschrift 3`

-#### Überschrift 4

-Auch Überschrift 4 muss im `Markdown`-Modus erstellt werden: `#### Überschrift 4`
+# Roles:

+## Core member (7+1)

+## Donaters

+## Investors

+# Core Rules

+## Transparency

-## Weitere Textformatierungen
+## Reliability

-Am besten einfach alle Formatierungsmöglichkeiten in der Toolbar von `Inhalt` mal ausprobieren.

-### Fett und Kursiv

-Natürlich gibt es auch **fett** und _kursiv_.

-### Links
+<

 [So können Links angegeben werden](https://www.lilo.blog).
 Wenn man in den `Markdown`-Modus wechselt, sieht man auch, welcher Link hinterlegt worden ist.